Rasheeda118/Dockerfile/README.md

 FROM ubuntu:latest
-CMD echo "Hello Rasheeda ,This is a good girl."
+CMD echo "Hello Rasheeda ,Welcome to our College."